Verenigd/crow/Documentation.md

 ```

 ### Delete container
+This function will delete a container and its content whether or not it is empty.

 ```

 ```

 ## Indentation
-Indentations are enabled by default with each indent being a quadruple space.
+Indentations are enabled by default for human readability with each indent being a quadruple space.
+It is possible to disable them and they will not be written when adding new entries.

 ```
 using(crow foo = new crow("filename.crow")) {